 - Transition Programs

-Adult, Veteran and Commuter Student Affairs participates in select orientations to acclimate students to DePaul and produces a quarterly New Student Reception with tailored information for new graduate and adult students.
-An invite to that event sent to new students each quarter.
+Adult, Veteran and Commuter Student Affairs participates in select orientations to acclimate students to DePaul and produces a quarterly SmartStart Program with tailored academic success information for new graduate and adult students.
+An invite to that event sent to new students before each quarter or email email@example.com if you have not recieved this invitation at least two weeks before classes begin. .

 - Community Building programs

 Events like Parents of Little Ones (POLO), Professional Adult Student Society (PASS), graduate outreach events, and other programs aim to build community among targeted populations.
-In addition, big celebrations like Adult Student Week aim to bring recognition to all our students throughout the university.
+In addition, big celebrations like Adult Student Week, coinciding with national Non-Traditional Student Week, aim to bring recognition to all our students throughout the university.

 - Knowledge Acquisition programs